sebspion/reqs/draft-selander-lake-reqs.md

 NB-IoT achieves these design objectives by:

-* Reduced base band processing, memory and RF enabling low complexity device implementation.
+* Reduced baseband processing, memory and RF enabling low complexity device implementation.
 * A lightweight setup minimizing control signaling overhead to optimize power consumption.
 * In-band, guard-band, and stand-alone deployment enabling efficient use of spectrum and network infrastructure.